-When you create an RSS-Driven campaign in MailChimp, you can use our automagically formatted RSS merge tags to pull in content from your blog quickly and easily.
+When you create an RSS-Driven campaign in MailChimp, you can use our automagically formatted merge tags to pull in RSS (Real Simple Syndication) content from your blog quickly and easily.
 RSS-Driven campaigns in MailChimp are driven by blog posts and automatically triggered when your RSS feed is updated with new information.
 You can even control how frequently you send out content as you're setting up your campaign.
-Below we'll walk you through how to create an RSS-Driven campaign using our Campaign Builder.
+Below we walk you through how to create an RSS-Driven campaign using our Campaign Builder.

 - Create an RSS-Driven Campaign

 - Viewing RSS campaign overviews

 - Navigate to the Campaigns page in your account.